Euan Heng

-Euan Heng, (born 1945 in Oban, Argyllshire, Scotland) is an artist who is now living and working in Melbourne, Australia.
+Euan Heng, (born 1945) is a Scottish-born Australian artist.

 Life and work

-Between 1960 and 1970 he was employed in various occupations, including four years as a merchant seaman travelling the world.
+Between 1960 and 1970, he was employed in various occupations, including four years as a merchant seaman travelling the world.
 He received a Diploma in Art and a Post Diploma from Duncan of Jordanstone College of Art in Dundee, Scotland and Masters in Research from RMIT, in Melbourne.
 Other activities of the artist have included teaching at Clackmannan College of Further Education (now Forth Valley College) in Scotland, Monash University, Prato Centre in Italy and he is currently an Adjunct Associate Professor in Fine Art at Monash University, Melbourne.
 When describing his work, Heng explains his process of emptying out his paintings, "no vulgar brush strokes and no detail to distract – just gently modulated pigment to activate flat shapes of colour.
 I want the visual response to my new paintings to be rapid, if possible, after which the viewer, should he or she wish, can invest further time in unpacking the content, or in discovering the paintings' secrets.
-By seeking this pictorial suddenness, formally speaking my aim is to avoid the 'expressionistic', and to privilege instead the flatness of the painting's surface."
+By seeking this pictorial suddenness, formally speaking my aim is to avoid the 'expressionistic', and to privilege instead the flatness of the painting's surface".
 While Heng's work is contemporary in practice his imagery is not always contemporary in origin.
 He has long been influenced by Italian iconography, medieval paintings and frescoes, and 16th century Mogul art.
 Heng has been able to spend considerable time in Italy, thanks to his teaching post at the Prato Centre, and aspects of the country's art and landscape have crept into his work.